-Despite being the fastest method, it’s also the most expensive with a Conservatoria fee of €360 for registering the company.
+However, it’s also the most expensive, with a Conservatoria fee of €360 for registering the company.

-This method is the slowest and most expensive.
+Overall, this method is the slowest.
 It entails the same processes as above except the applicant would schedule appointments with each of the administrations, rather than sending them documentation.
 It takes at least two weeks to complete.

 These three ways are the most common when you create a business in Portugal.

-What are the common types of LLC in Portugal?
+What are the common types of LLCs in Portugal?